mciantyre/mciantyre.github.io/_posts/2017-03-21-connecting-beaglebone-blue-wifi.markdown

 ---
 layout: post
-title:  "BeagleBone Blue WiFi"
+title:  "Connecting the BeagleBone Blue to WiFi"
 date:   2017-03-21 20:10:22 -0400
 categories: embedded
 ---

 A [BeagleBone _Blue_][bbblue] arrived in my mail today.
-My first task: get it on a wireless network.
+My first task: connect it to a wireless network.

 Unlike other models in the BeagleBoard family, including the popular BeagleBone Black, the _Blue_ has no ethernet port.
 The Blue is all wireless with WiFi and Bluetooth 4.1 and LE.
 Also unlike the Black, the Blue does not have a graphical interface.
 Therefore, we rely on command line tools to configure wireless networking.